 Unless you have specific financial knowledge, you probably have a few questions.
 But, what exactly is a personal loan?
 Will taking out a personal loan hurt my credit?
+If so, are personal loans bad?
 How do personal loans work?

 We are going to answer all of these questions and more in this article, so keep reading to learn more.

 A personal loan is a type of loan that is paid back in installments over a set amount of time.
 The repayment time for personal loans can range from 18 months to 5 years.